lilissun/cleancode/README.md

 Then, log collectors can parse the log and get the runtime information, including processing time and runtime errors.
 The collected logs can be presented using some web applications, e.g., Grafana, Kibana.

+### App - the key of writing clean code is non-stoping refinement

+Yes.
+There must be a better way.
+The router should handle cases where duplicated keys are registered.
+The number of handles running in parallel should be limited to the maximum number of processors available.
+The logs should be written to local disks in rotated files with duration limit.
+...